Heathcorp/Mastermind/reference.md

 Brainfuck is essentially a modern interpretation of the classical Turing machine.
 It consists of a tape of 8-bit values, with simple increment/decrement, move left/right, input/output, and looping operations.
 The full language only uses 8 control characters: `+-><.,[]`.

-Imagine if C was designed for computer architectures that run Brainfuck, that is what Mastermind is intended to be.
+Imagine an alternate reality where C was designed for computer architectures that run Brainfuck natively, that is what Mastermind is intended to be.

 ## Contents